sudojustin/cs360-main-project/PROJECT_REQUIREMENTS.md

 10. If concatenated code is valid, database sends P to A and E to Y
 11. Transaction costs are applied to both sides

+## Updated Requirements

+### Product Management
+- All products in the database will be predefined with a specific value
+- Products will not have a quantity assigned initially
+- Users will not set the values of products; they will only specify how much of a product they have

+### Trade Process
+- When initiating a trade, users will specify how much of a product they want
+- The system will automatically calculate how much of their product they need to offer based on the equivalence table
+- The equivalence calculation ensures trades are of equal value

 ## Deliverables

 1. **Database Design**